Effective Strategies to Prevent Vomiting from a Hangover Naturally

 AspectKey Takeaway

-Preventive MeasuresTo prevent hangovers, opt for drinks with fewer congeners and alternate alcoholic beverages with water.
+Preventive MeasuresOpting for drinks with fewer congeners and alternating alcoholic beverages with water can significantly reduce the severity of a hangover and associated nausea.

 Causes of Hangover-Induced Nausea